An official website of the European Union. See all European Institutions

 Under the Instrument contributing to Stability and Peace (IcSP) the EU has also focused on a range of issues – support international and local mediation initiatives, foster civil society's role in post-conflict planning, promote women's rights, strengthen inclusive local governance, while deploying non-humanitarian assistance in response to specific crisis in opposition held areas.

-As part of the IcSP contribution, the EU has set up in 2016 a Syria Peace Process Support Initiative in partnership with Germany focused on support for the implementation of UNSCR 2254 and the UN-led Geneva peace process.
-The initiative is in phase II of implementation and provides support for the participants to the peace process, the Office of the UN Special Envoy for Syria, the civil society and women networks as well as funding for activities in the framework of peacebuilding and mediation.
+As part of the IcSP contribution, a Syria Peace Process Support Initiative has been in place since 2016, in partnership with Germany.
+The Initiative is intended to support the implementation of UNSCR 2254 and the UN-led Geneva peace process.
+It provides support for those involved in the peace process, for the Office of the UN Special Envoy for Syria, for networks of civil society and of women, and for peacebuilding and mediation activities in general.

-In addition, Commission funds from the European Instrument for Democracy and Human Rights have supported the protection of Human Rights Defenders as well as capacity-building of Syrian journalists.
+In addition, EU funds from the European Instrument for Democracy and Human Rights have supported the protection of Human Rights Defenders as well as capacity-building support for Syrian journalists.

 With Syrians fleeing the conflict to neighbouring countries since the start of the crisis, these countries are now hosting an unprecedented number of refugees.
 The European Union is strongly supporting Syrian refugees and their host communities in Lebanon, Jordan, Turkey and Iraq.

-In Jordan there are over 650 000 Syrian registered refugees, half of which are children.
+In Jordan there are over 650,000 Syrian registered refugees, half of whom are children.
 EU leaders have met Jordan representatives and visited the country many times throughout the last five years.

 In addition, the EU has made available, mostly through Budget Support, an average of €100 million each year in bilateral assistance (all grants) to Jordan under the European Neighbourhood policy, which brings the overall amount to over €1.8 billion.

-To date, the European Commission has allocated almost €1.3 billion in assistance to Lebanon since 2011, both for bilateral assistance (€268 million) and specifically in response to the Syrian crisis (close to €1 billion).
+To date, the European Commission has allocated more than €1.3 billion in assistance to Lebanon since 2011, both for bilateral assistance (€268 million) and specifically in response to the Syrian crisis (over €1 billion).

 Examples of work done through the facility: